Mindsets: Learn It 1—Growth Mindsets 3

 Takeaways

-2. More accurately, predicted grades from growth curves based on data and using a technique called hierarchical linear modeling.
+1. More accurately, it shows predicted grades from growth curves based on data and using a technique called hierarchical linear modeling.